akgupta0777/SimpleCalculator/README.md

 # SimpleCalculator
-this is a simple calculator
+this is a simple calculator made for college assignment